motekar/simple-ide/readme.txt

 == Description ==

-Simple IDE is a fork of WPide 2.6.
-It is a WordPress code editor and file editor with automatic backups.
+Simple IDE is a WordPress code editor and file editor with automatic backups.
 You can edit any files in your wp-content folder, not just plugins and themes.
 Code completion will help you remember your WordPress/PHP commands providing function reference along the way.
 Edit multiple files with the tabbed editor.

 This plugin would not be possible without the <a href="http://ace.ajax.org/">Ajax.org Cloud9 Editor</a> which is the embedded code editor that powers much of the functionality.